Nico3012/web-audio-data-channel/device/README.md

 ## Features

 - Simple two-program setup
+- Manual operation only (no background services)
+- **Complete cleanup when programs exit** - Bluetooth speaker mode fully disabled
 - Automatic pairing mode
 - Audio routing from Bluetooth to laptop speakers
 - No PIN/code required
 - Clean, easy-to-use interface
+- Programs only run when you need them
+- **No persistent audio routing** - stops cleanly when you exit

 ## Installation